chef/chef-web-docs/content/chef_compliance_phase.md

 ## Usage

+### Configuration

 Compliance Phase needs to be configured for each node where the `chef-client` runs.
 All node-specific configuration is done via Chef Infra attributes.

-### Configuration

-Specifying a profile is the minimal configuration necessary to enable Compliance Phase in a Chef Infra client run.
-This will use the default `json-file` reporter to write the results to disk.
+Specifying one or more Chef InSpec profiles is the minimum configuration necessary to enable Compliance Phase in a Chef Infra client run.
+With no further configuration, this will cause a Chef Infra client run to execute the Chef InSpec profiles and write the results to disk using the default `json-file` reporter.

 #### Profiles

-InSpec profiles are specified using the `node['audit']['profiles']` attribute.
+Chef InSpec profiles are specified using the `node['audit']['profiles']` attribute.

 ##### Automate